circleci/circleci-docs/jekyll/_cci2/faq.md

 - Compute is paid for monthly in credits for the machine size and duration you use.
 - Docker Layer Caching (DLC) is paid for with credits per job, similar to compute credits.

+#### Why does CircleCI have per-active-user pricing?
+{:.no_toc}

+Credit usage covers access to compute.
+We prefer to keep usage costs as low as possible to encourage frequent job runs, which is the foundation of a good CI practice.
+Per-active-user fees cover access to platform features and job orchestration.
+This includes features like dependency caching, artifact caching, and workspaces, all of which speed up build times without incurring additional compute cost.
+Our per-active-user charge also allows us to provide support to all customers and deliver additional features like insights and orbs.

 #### What constitutes an _Active User_?
 {:.no_toc}